HugoDaniel/glsl_variables/README.md

 This type can handle the large majority of information available in GLSL variables.
 It supports uniform blocks, structs, layouts, invariants, centroids, arrays, and precision modifiers.

 The `GLSLType`, `GLSLPrecision`, and `Qualifier` defined above are not part of the exports.
 They reflect their respective concepts according to the spec of the GLSL version 300 language.

+### How it works ?

+This is a very simple parser for simple use cases only.
+It reads the shader code and returns an array of GLSLVariable's by applying the following actions on the shader code:

+1. Remove macros and comments
+2. Split by blocks { } and ( )
+3. Split by expressions (these end with a ';' char in GLSL) and:
+   * Read user defined types (these are 'structs' in GLSL)
+   * Read input and output variables into GLSLVariable objects.

+No macro expansion is done.
+If your shader macros are being used to define inputs then they will not show up on the returned array.